France-Travail/gabarit/README.md

 ## 9. Contacts  <a name="contacts"></a>

-If you have any question/enquiry feel free to drop us a mail :
+If you have any question/enquiry feel free to drop us a mail : contactadsaiframeworks.00619@pole-emploi.fr

-- Alexandre GAREL - Data Scientist : alexandre.garel-ext@pole-emploi.fr
+- Alexandre GAREL - Data Scientist
-- Nicolas GREFFARD - Data Scientist : nicolas.greffard01-ext@pole-emploi.fr
+- Nicolas GREFFARD - Data Scientist
-- Gautier SOLARD : Data Scientist : gautier.solard@pole-emploi.fr
+- Gautier SOLARD : Data Scientist
-- Nicolas TOUZOT - Product Owner : nicolas.touzot@pole-emploi.fr
+- Nicolas TOUZOT - Product Owner